wp-plugins/newspress/readme.txt

 * Sends POST requests with story content

 == Upgrade Notice ==
+= 0.9.0 =
+* Scheduled posts are now also sent to Newstex when they are published

 = 0.7.1 =
 0.7.1 supports tags and categories and sends the post's language